 It’s best to cut the cable back to about 24-25″ in length.
 We give you a little extra in case you need it.

 Strip off about 5/8″ of the outer cover of the multi wire cable.

 Insert the wire through the center of the connector.

 Strip about 1/4″ off the end of each wire.

 Note that there are 9 wires, which follow the color code we all learned when we started in electronics.
 There is a little poem that goes with it….. but it’s not repeatable, these days.

 White is 9

 The two ends of the cable get wired exactly the same.
-The white wire is not used. the bare drain wire (ground) goes to pin 2.
+The white wire is used as the ground (or drain) wire and goes to pin 2.
 It must be on pin 2.
 As you look at the bare pins of the connector, with the gap at the top, the pins number clockwise around, starting at the gap.
 A good method is to just connect the wires in the color code order, starting with the black wire on pin 1, the ground on pin 2 and then start again with Brown on pin 3, and continue on around the connector.